JiaweiZhuang/xESMF/README.rst

   such as **bilinear**, **conservative** and **nearest neighbour**.
 - **Easy-to-use**: It abstracts away ESMF's complicated infrastructure and provides a simple, high-level API, compatible with xarray_ as well as basic numpy arrays.
-- **Fast**: It is faster than ESMPy's original Fortran regridding engine, due to the use of the highly-optimized
+- **Fast**: It is faster than ESMPy's original Fortran regridding engine in serial case, and parallel capability will added in the next version.
-  `Scipy sparse matrix library <https://docs.scipy.org/doc/scipy/reference/sparse.html>`_.

 Please see `online documentation <http://xesmf.readthedocs.io/en/latest/>`_.